Iraqi forces push into Tikrit, bombers hit Ramadi

 On Tuesday they took the town of al-Alam on the northern edge of Tikrit, paving the way for an attack on the city itself.

-"The governor of Salahuddin announces the purging of half of Qadisiya district, the largest of Tikrit's neighbourhoods," a statement from governor Raed al-Jubouri's office said.
+"The governor of Salahuddin announces the purging of half of Qadisiya district, the largest of Tikrit's neighborhoods," a statement from governor Raed al-Jubouri's office said.

 The army and militia fighters raised the national flag above a military hospital in the section of Qadisiya they had retaken from the militants, security officials said.